makentenza/ocp-pinpoint-apm/README.md

 The objetive for this repository is to deploy the Pinpoint APM project (https://github.com/naver/pinpoint) on top of Openshift Container Platform.

-1. Create the *pinpoint-apm* namespace on your
+1. Create the *pinpoint-apm* namespace on your Cluster

         # oc new-project pinpoint-apm